How Continuous Monitoring Maximized the Value of Biogas for Roeslein Alternative Energy

 Solution

-Qube worked with a large U.S.-based RNG producer to place six devices around the perimeter of each covered lagoon at a series of swine farms.
+Qube worked with Roeslein Alternative Energy to place six devices around the perimeter of each covered lagoon at a series of swine farms.
 Device placement was optimized by Qube’s automated software that uses historical wind data to maximize coverage area and accuracy.
 Each lagoon was given a digital grid overlay of 30 potential source points, allowing Qube’s proprietary model to localize the source of the detected emissions and quantify the leak rate.

 Figure 2: Qube device deployed at a covered lagoon digester